Yunqing-Jia/JMOI_2505C/README.md

 ## 📌 Use Cases

 - Publishing drafts with anonymized author names or links
-- Hiding email addresses or GitHub links in public slides
+- Hiding sensitive information in public slides
 - Creating versions of a document with different privacy levels

 ---